Construction Accident Attorney in Philadelphia

 At The Oakes Firm, we've represented Philadelphia construction workers suffering from:

-- Burn injuries from electrical, chemical, or fire sources, which often require specialized treatment and result in permanent scarring
+From electrical, chemical, or fire sources, burn injuries often require specialized treatment and result in permanent scarring and disfigurement.

-- Respiratory conditions from exposure to toxic chemicals, dust, asbestos, or other hazardous substances
+From exposure to toxic chemicals, dust, asbestos, or other hazardous substances, respiratory conditions can develop slowly and become permanently disabling.

 These injuries often require extensive medical treatment and rehabilitation and, in many cases, result in permanent disabilities that prevent workers from returning to their previous occupations or from working at all.